 The Sweeney family in 2004 started its talks with City Hall about Treasure but made little progress with the Park City Planning Commission.
 There were concerns about the size of the project and the traffic it would attract, among other worries.
 There was also public opposition, particularly from people who lived on streets like Lowell Avenue and Empire Avenue.
-It appeared the Planning Commission was preparing to eventually cast a vote against the project, which is envisioned as approximately 1 million square feet of residential and commercial space.

 The mayor at the time, Dana Williams, and the City Councilors who were in office in 2010 made an unorthodox move in an effort to break the logjam.
 The elected officials agreed to remove themselves as the body that would hear an expected appeal of the Planning Commission Treasure vote, regardless of whether the lower panel approved or rejected the project.
 Doing so allowed the elected officials to launch the negotiations about a shift of part of the Treasure development rights.
 Those negotiations are the ones that recently ended without an agreement.

 Liza Simpson, a City Councilor who was one of City Hall's negotiators, said the Treasure negotiations ended on March 19 with a phone call from the Sweeney family to City Manager Diane Foster.
 The planning manager at City Hall, Kayla Sintz, that day sent the Treasure side a letter indicating there must be movement on the development application within 14 days or it would be evaluated for "inactivity."
 If an application is deemed inactive, a developer must restart the planning process with City Hall.